GrimLink/create-project/README.md

 create-project <NAME> [<PROJECT_TYPE>]
 ```

-Create-project will always ask for the name.
+Create-project will always ask for the name of your project.
-As this value is required.
+As this value is required for the setup.

 The project type is optional.
-If left blank create-project will ask for this.
+If left blank create-project script will ask for this value.

-Except if your in a folder with the same name as the project type.
+Except if the value is your current folder name.
+This means that if your folder is `magento`.
+It will assume that you want to install a Magento2 instalation.

-Each task will ask for questions before hand.
+Each config value will be asked before hand.
-And only after that run the installer.
+And only after that the installation tep are run.

-So you can get a coffee ☕️
+So you can get a coffee ☕️ while it installs the project.

 ## Update

 Simply run `create-project update` and follow the steps.

-_Same as installer._
+_Same as installation steps._

 ## Requirements